Lexington Avenue–63rd Street station: Station layout

 From the Lexington Avenue entrance, there are two short escalators and a stair from the northwest corner, a staircase from the southwest corner, and a short elevator hidden around the corner from the escalators.
 As with other stations constructed as part of the Program for Action, the Lexington Avenue–63rd Street station contained technologically advanced features such as air-cooling, noise insulation, CCTV monitors, public announcement systems, electronic platform signage, and escalator and elevator entrances.
 From the fare control, there are two long escalators and a stair to an intermediate level, and then two shorter escalators and a pair of stairs to a lower mezzanine.
 Here, the bank splits and there are two separate tubes of two escalators and a stair each to each platform.
-The platform elevator has its own two turnstiles, and makes three stops (mezzanine, upper platform, lower platform).

-The station's upper and lower levels are about 140 ft and 155 ft deep respectively, making the station among the system's deepest.
+Lexington Avenue–63rd Street is a deep-level station; its upper and lower levels are about 140 ft and 155 ft deep respectively, making the station among the system's deepest.
 This depth is because it has to go under the IRT Lexington Avenue Line and other existing infrastructure, in addition to the IND tunnels having to go under the East River a short distance to the east.
 At the original (1989) mezzanine at Lexington Avenue, there are a total of eight escalators, four staircases and two elevators from the fare mezzanine to platform level.
 There is an in-building entrance with two escalators and a staircase, and another, stand-alone entrance with a staircase, from the street to the Lexington Avenue fare mezzanine.
 Two additional staircases between the platform levels are at the eastern end of platforms, past the elevator.
 A third staircase between the platform levels has been constructed.

 An eastern mezzanine at Third Avenue, along with stairwells to the platforms, was partially completed in the 1980s but not opened along with the rest of the station.
 A shaftway, identical to the one on the Lexington Avenue side, contained a single stairway, as well as beams that may have been intended to support escalators.
 The stairway led up to an upper mezzanine whose street entrance was sealed off.
 This area was renovated as part of the Second Avenue Subway construction, and the shaftway was demolished.
 The new entrances constructed for the Second Avenue Subway added two new staircases, two new escalators, and five new elevators (one elevator from street level to mezzanine, and four elevators from the mezzanine to the platforms).
 As of April 2016, the new entrances, escalators, and elevators had been completed.
 The bank of four elevators leads from the Third Avenue mezzanine to both platform levels at the eastern ends of both platforms, replacing the originally planned escalators, as they use the space more effectively.
 On each platform level, both waiting areas have a piece of the Jean Shin artwork "Elevated."
 The Third Avenue entrance and mezzanine opened on December 30, 2016.